marvin00-wed/mavado1/README.md

     <div class="container mx-auto px-4">
       <h2 class="text-3xl font-bold text-center mb-8">About Us</h2>
       <p class="text-lg text-gray-700 max-w-3xl mx-auto">
-        Mavado Academy School Makerere is dedicated to providing a nurturing and innovative learning environment.
+    Marvin Mavado Academy School Makerere is dedicated to providing a nurturing and innovative learning environment.
         Established in the heart of Makerere, our school focuses on academic excellence, character development, and preparing students for a dynamic world.
+Developed By Kaya Marvin And Ssemanda Calvin
       </p>
     </div>
   </section>